 Anne R. Kapuscinski

-Professor and Chair of Environmental StudiesSherman Fairchild Distinguished Professor in Sustainability Science
+Professor of Environmental StudiesSherman Fairchild Distinguished Professor in Sustainability Science

 Johnson, K. A., G. Dana, N. R. Jordan, K. J. Draeger, A. Kapuscinski, L. K. Schmitt Olabisi and P. B. Reich 2012.
 Using participatory scenarios to stimulate social learning for collaborative sustainable development.
 Ecology and Society 17(2): 9.

 Dana, G., A.R.
 Kapuscinski and J. Donaldson.
 2012.
 Integrating diverse scientific and practitioner knowledge in ecological risk analysis: a case study of biodiversity risk assessment in South Africa.
 Journal of Environmental Management 98: 134-146.